What Is the Best Dog Toothpaste?

 Never give your dog any product if you have questions about the ingredients it is made with.

 If you’re trying a new doggy toothpaste, be sure to buy a small tube first.
 This will save you money in the long run if your dog doesn’t like it or if it doesn’t work as well as it says it should.
-If your dog likes a particular flavor, try to find the best dog toothpaste in that flavor.
+If your dog likes a particular flavor, try to find the dog toothpaste in that flavor.
 Some, like the Virbac C.E.T.
 Enymatic Toothpaste, come in a wide variety of flavors.

 What do I know about dog toothpastes?